Frequently Asked Questions

 For assistance with choosing the correct math course, see the Mathematics Requirements page.

 I intend to pursue a life science or pre-health major and received AP credit for MATH 10550.
 Can I take MATH 10360 or do I have to take MATH 10560?

 Yes, you can take MATH 10360 if you have credit for MATH 10550.
 See the Calculus Courses page for an explanation of the various levels of calculus offered at Notre Dame.

 I took an AP or IB exam in calculus during my senior year but don’t have my score yet.
-What math course should I select on my Course Preference Form?
+What math course should I indicate in my course preferences?

 Select the math course you would like to take if you receive credit from your exam.
 Your advisor will check your AP or IB exam scores before registering you for courses and adjust your selection as necessary.
-You can use use the comments section at the bottom of the form to explain your preferences.
+You can use the comments section to explain your preferences.